clarkwinkelmann/forms/README.md

 The app was tested under a PHP/Apache/MySQL setup but any configuration supported by Laravel should work out of the box.

-The better option is to install the app on its own subdomain, e.g. `forms.yourdomain.com`.
+The best option is to install the app on its own subdomain, e.g. `forms.yourdomain.com`.
 If your forms are hosted under an HTTPS-enabled server you should make sure they are submitted through HTTPS too.

 ```bash